Fubuchi/SolusWSL-usysconf-fix/README.md

 ### Update 25.10.2022

-If you are using WSL version 0.67.6 and above, just the official systemd support, this should work out of the box and should not cause any conflict with WSLg
+If you are using WSL version 0.67.6 and above, just use the official systemd support, this should work out of the box and should not cause any conflict with WSLg